Deesingh92/MSP-3-UFC-Champions/README.md

 ### Code Used

-- [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/components/dropdowns/) - Code used to implement a dropdown menu bar when viewed on a mobile device.
+- [Materialize](https://materializecss.com/sidenav.html) - Code used to implement a side nav bar when viewed on a mobile device, and also custom classes for responsivness on different devices.

 - [Fisher Yates Shuffle](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/) - Code used when researching how to uncheck a radio button when the user arrives at a new question within the quiz.